hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 # Mechanism
 - Downloading part and loading part for rubric file and world record file are operated first.
-- The application auto-detect any Windows maingame.
-Once it founds a game, data for that game will be displayed on the console window.
+- The application willl auto-detect any Windows maingame + PoFV and GFW.
+Once it founds a game, status for that game will be displayed on the console window.

-# Unsolved problems
-- Cherry point variables in PCB are yet to be found.

 # Inspiration
 - [Dodging Rain Competition](https://maribelhearn.github.io/drc)